Shrimp “Paprikash” – Recipe

 Pinterest picture of this recipe looked so delicious, which prompted me to give it a try.
 If you notice the shrimp in my picture have their tails removed (I do not care to see the tails in my prepared dish…just a personal preference, as I am not much of a seafood admirer).

-I am listing the ingredients, since I made some changes to the original recipe.
+I am listing the ingredients, since I modified the original recipe.